Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Poetic Meaning-Making} \emph{burn.art} and ASH elevate an almost mythic cycle of death and rebirth within the digital realm, making it one of Pak’s most overtly metaphorical works.
+\paragraph{Poetic Meaning-Making} \emph{burn.art} and \$ASH elevate an almost mythic cycle of death and rebirth within the digital realm, making it one of Pak's most overtly metaphorical works.
 The project transforms the destructive act of blockchain burning into a meaningful ritual, suggesting that even in a space of infinite reproducibility, sacrifice can carry weight and give rise to new beauty.
-The poetry here lies in how absence is turned into presence: each ASH token is a memorial of a destroyed artwork and simultaneously the seed of a new creation.
-In a world where digital files ostensibly last forever, Pak introduced impermanence and choice as artistic elements – echoing the destruction of physical art (recalling Gustav Metzger’s “auto-destructive art” or Jean Tinguely’s self-destroying sculptures) but with a constructive twist.
-The broader impact of \emph{burn.art} is its commentary on value: it forces the community to question what gives an artwork value – its continued existence, or the legacy it leaves through transformation.
+The poetry here lies in how absence is turned into presence: each \$ASH token is a memorial of a destroyed artwork and simultaneously the seed of a new creation.
+In a world where digital files ostensibly last forever, Pak introduced impermanence and choice as artistic elements---echoing the destruction of physical art (recalling Gustav Metzger's ``auto-destructive art'' or Jean Tinguely's self-destroying sculptures) but with a constructive twist.
+The broader impact of \emph{burn.art} is its commentary on value: it forces the community to question what gives an artwork value---its continued existence, or the legacy it leaves through transformation.
 By making his audience perform a collective dance of loss and renewal, Pak illustrated that in digital ecosystems, as in nature, endings can be beginnings.
 This piece thus bridges conceptual art and social experiment, leaving a lasting impression about the responsibilities and powers that protocols confer upon both artists and collectors. \paragraph{Key Statistics} \textit{burn.art} launched in May 2021.
 Within the first 48 hours, users burned over 1,000 NFTs to generate \$ASH.
 By February 2022, more than 20,000 NFTs had been burned via the platform, including high-profile pieces by Pak and other artists, yielding over 4 million \$ASH tokens. \$ASH reached a peak market capitalization above \$100 million during the 2021 NFT boom, reflecting the community's speculative interest.
 Pak's first \$ASH-only NFT drop, ``Chapter One---Carbon,'' sold out in minutes, consuming a substantial portion of the token supply.
 The initial reward rate was 1000 \$ASH for Pak NFTs and 2 \$ASH for others, with an automatic halving mechanism that reduces rewards at each supply milestone.
 As of 2025, over 30 million \$ASH have been minted through successive burns, and the token is used by a handful of other crypto artists who accept \$ASH for their work, extending Pak's poetic economy of art and \$ASH.